solder button

 What to do about interference:

 Keep your throttle and booster network wiring as far as possible from your bus wires.
 I don't mean they have to be on the opposite side of the room.
-But if you can separate them by just 6" (154mm), will make a huge difference.
+But if you can separate them by just 6" (154mm), it will make a huge difference.
 If you can separate them 12" (308mm), that will be four times better.
 Why is twice as far, four times better?
 I could tell you, but I promised not to give you a headache.
 Just take my word for it that for every little bit further you can reasonably separate them will be very significant.

 Another way to cut interference is a lot harder to do.
 See the discussion below on twisting your bus wires.